Bioccular Transcerebral Iontophoresis

 Case examples

-Case 1 – A 48 y.o. woman who had been suffering from multiple sclerosis for 16 years had lost most of the function in her left hand and arm for at least 5 years.
+Case 1 – A 48 y.o. woman, who had been suffering from multiple sclerosis for 16 years, had lost most of the function in her left hand and arm for at least 5 years.
 In 1996, she received three BTI treatments and recovered 70% of the function in her left hand and arm.
 In 1998, she returned for another week of treatments and recovered another 20% of function in her left hand and arm and 30% of function in her left leg.
 In 2000, she received another series of treatments with further improvements in her left leg.

-Case 2 – F.T. is a 47 y.o. woman who was affected with Bell's palsy since 1972 and had been legally blind since the age of 2 following an infection which affected her eyes ("retina were burnt from playing in the sun while having measles").
+Case 2 – F.T. is a 47 y.o. woman, who was affected with Bell’s palsy since 1972 and had been legally blind since the age of 2 following an infection, which affected her eyes (“retina were burnt from playing in the sun while having measles”).
 In 2000, she received eight BTI treatments within a week and recovered her sight (225/10 to 50/20) and 90% of her facial function.
 She reported that for the first time in 28 years she was able to blow out candles on her birthday cake.

 Case 6 — Q. D. was normal until he had a seizure at three months old.
-His EEG was abnormal and was put on Phenobarbitol.
+His EEG was abnormal and he was put on Phenobarbitol.
 He had no family history of seizure, neither history of head trauma nor other etiologic factors related to epilepsy.
 As he continued to have seizures, he was hospitalized and was diagnosed with intractable malignant migrating seizures of infancy, a rare seizure disorder characterized by runs of seizures arising in an apparently random manner from multiple loci within either hemisphere.
 More medications were added to the Phenobarbital, including Sabral, Capra, Trileptol, Dilantin and Lorazepam but the severity and frequency of the seizures kept increasing.
 Antiepileptic drugs are ineffective and outcome is very poor in these infants.
 As a result of being on all these medications, he had become limp and completely unresponsive to his environment.
 After three months of hospitalization, the parents decided to return home against medical advice and stop all medications.
 They were told that their son would likely die within 24 hours.
 Q.D. experienced severe withdrawal symptoms for the first two days, slowly became more responsive and the seizures diminished in frequency and severity.

 By the time Q.D. received his first BTI he was 19 months old and was having an average of 12 grand mal seizures a day, each lasting from 1-7 minutes.
 About once a month, he had a “screaming Mimi’s” seizure, which “makes your blood curdle and hair crawl.”
 This type of seizure lasts about 8-9 hours characterized by a series of sudden continuous 45 minutes screams with intermittence of 10 minutes of silence.
 They usually begin around 7 or 8 in the evening and last until morning.
 He was taking 1.5 mg of Lorazepam, as it was the only medication that had an impact on the seizures.
 After his first BTI treatment, he had only three very mild seizures, lasting about 15-20 seconds for the next 2½ weeks.
 At this time, Lorazepam was withdrawn but as the seizures started returning Lorazepam was resumed and a few BTI were given.
 The seizures disappeared again.
 For the next six months, he had only one mild seizure about every six to eight weeks.
 As soon as he would experience one of these seizures, one BTI was given and no second seizure would follow, which had the parents exclaim that BTI was “the greatest thing in the world.”
 He never experienced another “screaming Mimi’s” seizure after receiving his first BTI treatment seven months earlier.